Talent Mukwanda

 Talent Mukwanda (born 24 April 1993) is a Zimbabwean footballer who plays as a midfielder for Herentals Queens FC and the Zimbabwe women's national team.

 Club career

-Mukwanda played for Herentals in Zimbabwe.
+Mukwanda began her career in 2009 with the Positive Believers, which changed their name to the Silver Queens the following year.
+She was discovered by Weerams F.C. in 2014.
+She laterr played for Herentals in Zimbabwe.

 International career

 Mukwanda capped for Zimbabwe at senior level during two COSAFA Women's Championship editions (2020 and 2021).